Search and Hit Enter

 The only two ingredients we need to discuss in terms of FODMAPs are the passionfruit and the lemon juice.

-Passionfruit are low FODMAP in 46g serves, which is around 2 fruit per person.
-This curd uses around 60g of passionfruit, so it is well within accepted FODMAP limits (as long as you don’t eat the entire batch in one go).
+Passionfruit are low FODMAP in serves of up to 97g passionfruit per person.
+In 98g serves, passionfruit contains moderate amounts of fructans.
+This curd uses around 60g of passionfruit, so it is well within accepted FODMAP limits.

 Eggs, coconut oil and sugar are all low or no FODMAP foods.